MaheyDS/01-ai-engg-bootcamp/README.md

 - Streamlit for the amazing web framework
 - OpenAI, Groq, and Google for their LLM APIs
 - The AI engineering community for inspiration and support
+- Bridging Language and Items for Retrieval and Recommendation

+## Citations
+@article{hou2024bridging,
+  title={Bridging Language and Items for Retrieval and Recommendation}, author={Hou, Yupeng and Li, Jiacheng and He, Zhankui and Yan, An and Chen, Xiusi and McAuley, Julian}, journal={arXiv preprint arXiv:2403.03952}, year={2024}
+}